-Pink snow in the Northern Italian Alps.
-What sounds like a curiosity increases concerns about accelerated glacial melting
+Pink snow in the northern Italian Alps.
+What sounds like a curiosity is fueling concerns about accelerated glacial melt

 Source: Flickr // Copyright: